 Emphasis will be placed on writing and on analyzing evidence to support historical claims.
 To that end, students’ intellectual skills will be honed by the critical reading of primary and secondary sources, the development of historical imagination, and the construction of well-reasoned arguments both on paper and in classroom discussion.
 Students will spend one 5-week unit writing a sound research paper on a topic of their choice.

-241 Latin History
+HIS410 Latin History

-required major for students concurrently enrolled in Latin III | grade: 10
+required major for students concurrently enrolled in Latin III (History) | grade: 10

-co-requisite: 541 Latin III (History)
+co-requisite: Latin III (History)

-required major | grade: 11 or 12
+required major | grade: 11, 12

 United States History is a survey course that examines the development of the United States as a cultural, political and economic entity from its 17th-century European and African antecedents to the recent past.
 Heavy emphasis is placed on primary sources through numerous documents and images collated by the faculty.
 Students are also given recent books by historians, which change from year to year, together with selected scholarly articles.
 Students are required to express their understanding through a combination of intensive class work, papers, tests, debates, presentations, and simulations.

-major elective | grades: 11, 12
+major elective | grade: 11, 12

 Students electing to pursue these topics must select both a fall and a spring course to create a year-long history major that allows them to delve into two different areas of interest for one semester each.